-Please be aware that exemptions are not allowed on certain Diplomas.
-(Please check the Rules of Combination).
+Please be aware that exemptions are not allowed on certain Diplomas (please check the Qualification Guide).

-Should a provider wish to claim RPL for a learner that has evidence of prior learning at Level 2 that does not align with the blanket approval outline above, must follow the guidance for Level 3 below.
+Should a provider wish to claim RPL for a learner that has evidence of prior learning at Level 2 that does not align with the exemptions policy outline above, the guidance for Level 3 below must be followed.

-Level 3 units
+Level 3 Units

-Providers wishing to request Recognition of Prior Learning for level 3 achievements must submit a completed Recognition of Prior Learning Request (RPL) Form.
+Providers wishing to request Recognition of Prior Learning for level 3 achievements must submit a completed Recognition of Prior Learning Request (RPL) Form, via the Secure Portal.

-RPL requests for Access to HE learners cannot be submitted for part units.
+RPL requests for Access to HE learners cannot be submitted for parts of units.
 If a learner cannot evidence prior achievement of all assessment criteria for a unit, we cannot accept RPL requests.
 No more than 50% of the credits required for an Access to HE Diploma can be awarded through RPL.